eslint/rfcs/designs/2026-selector-class-types/README.md

 -                ];
 -            }
 -            return null;
-+            return getSelectorClassNodeTypes?.(selector.name) ?? null;
++            return getSelectorClassNodeTypes(selector.name) ?? null;
      }
  }
 ```

-The optional chaining (`?.`) ensures that if `getSelectorClassNodeTypes` is `undefined` (i.e. the method wasn't provided), the result is `null` — meaning "any node type could match," which is the safe fallback.
+Because `parse()` defaults `getSelectorClassNodeTypes` to a shared no-op function (see "Method-Keyed Selector Cache" below), the method is always callable here — no optional chaining needed.
+The trailing `?? null` preserves the "any node type could match" fallback for the no-op case (which returns `null`) and for any language method that explicitly returns `null`.

 The exported `parse()` function (currently at [line 288](https://github.com/eslint/eslint/blob/main/lib/linter/esquery.js#L288)) is updated to accept an optional `getSelectorClassNodeTypes` parameter and pass it through: